pklipp/pklipp.github.io/_posts/2015-04-30-Fun-with-CSS-and-Custom-Stylesheets-in-Kanbanery.md

 }
 {% endhighlight %}

-I've never much liked the row at the top of the board which serves only to expand and collapse columns.
+I've never much liked the row at the top of the board, which serves only to expand and collapse columns.
 It's a bit redundant if you don't have a lot of columns, so I removed it by setting its height to zero:

 {% highlight css %}
 /* Hide the bar with the column names */